This is not going to be a post about all the things I’ve done in my life that I’m the most proud of (that post was last year, on my Golden Birthday).

 1 – My parents.
 They taught me moral principles, demonstrated the value of hard work and sacrifice, and always showed me love and support.
 I could never thank them enough for their examples and teaching!

 2 – My faith.
-I have stayed active in my faith (in the LDS church) throughout my life, and it has saved me from a lot of needless suffering and pain since it is built on the teachings of Jesus Christ.
+I have stayed active in my faith (in the Church of Jesus Christ of Latter-Day Saints) throughout my life, and it has saved me from a lot of needless suffering and pain since it is built on the teachings of Jesus Christ.
 I made a vow to myself a long time ago that I would always keep the commandments and stay active in the church, and it has proved to be probably the most important decision for my happiness that I could ever make.

 3 – My marriage to Matt.
 I heard countless times growing up that the person you choose to marry is one of the most important choices you’ll ever make, and I can definitely see the absolute truth in that wisdom.
 So much of my day-to-day life now hinged on that one crucial decision to make Matt mine forever, and I have never had cause to regret it.
 He is my whole world, and he makes every day a gift.